 Regardless of the amount of money you spend, or the type of hearing aid you buy, at sometime you will face a whistling noise while wearing them.
 Occasionally, the sound is perfectly normal and not worthy of concern.
 Other times, it can be a sign that something is wrong or that your hearing aid is not adjusted properly.
 Let's take a moment to discuss this further.

 Why Does Whistling Occur?

 Technically speaking, the whistling sound is known as feedback.
 It is the result of the sound that leaves your hearing aid finding its way back into your hearing aid microphone.
-At that point, the sounds is amplified again, which causes the irritating whistling sound.
-Some of the more common instances in whic htis may occur are when your ear is covered, or you are removing or inserting your hearing aid.
+At that point, the sounds are amplified again, which causes the irritating whistling sound.
+Some of the more common instances in which whistling may occur are when your ear is covered or you are removing or inserting your hearing aid.

 What is the Source of the Whistling?

 Most digital hearing aids come with a built-in feature to cancel or diminish feedback.
 At times, even this feature can occasionally fail, allowing some feedback to occur.
 If you are experiencing frequent feedback, there could be a greater issue at work.
 If removing and reinserting the hearing aid does not resolve the issue, there are a couple of other likely causes.
 Some of these causes include excessive earwax build-up, cracked or broken tubing, excessive volume at specific frequencies, or having a poor-fitting aid.

 Still have questions or concerns?

 At Advanced Affordable Hearing, our mission is to help people hear better a price they can afford.
 If you are experiencing hearing aid feedback, we might be able to help.
 Simply give our friendly staff a call at 1 (800) 804-0434.
 We look forward to speaking with you!